dlfaults/dnn-auto-fl-empirical-assesment/README.md

 - Sheet 'Timing RAW': contains all timing results for 20 tools runs (one for DFD and NL) over whole benchmark
 - Sheet 'STAT RESULTS': contains statistical test results for timing results comparison

-File 'FL Tables.xlsx': contains tables used in the publication
+File 'FL Tables.xlsx': contains tables used in the publication: Table 1, Tables 5-13

 Folder 'STAT_TEST_RC':
 - File 'results_old_new.csv': Contains FL tools results that are used as input for statistical test of tools' performance